Shanz19/Fine-Tuning-Large-Language-Models-on-Private-Datasets-Offline/README.md

 ## Overview

-This report delves into the intricate process of fine-tuning large language models for specialized tasks on private datasets, with a focus on data privacy and security.
+This project delves into the intricate process of fine-tuning large language models for specialized tasks on private datasets, with a focus on data privacy and security.
 The study involves transforming unstructured datasets into a question-and-answer JSONL format using the Llama-3-70B-Instruct gguf model.
-Methodologies such as transfer learning and domain adaptation are explored to optimize model efficacy while safeguarding sensitive data.
 Experimentation with multiple models reveals the superiority of the Mistral 7X8B model.
 Insights into both online and offline model development scenarios are provided, offering a comprehensive framework for leveraging large language models for tasks involving sensitive datasets, particularly in defense contexts.

 ## Introduction of the Industry